curvenote/editor/README.md

 ## Defining a Reducer

-The library does not come with any user interface, you will have to do that when you get an action from the autocomplete plugin.
-You can either use the handlers `onOpen`, `onClose`, `onFilter`, `onArrow`, and `onSelect` or you can define a single reducer that will take over these responsibilities.
+The library does not provide a user interface beyond the [demo code](./demo/index.ts), you will have to do that when you get an action from the autocomplete plugin.
+You can _either_ use the handlers `onOpen`, `onClose`, `onFilter`, `onArrow`, and `onSelect` _or_ you can define a single reducer that will take over these responsibilities.
 Note: you cannot use handlers and a reducer.

 ```ts
 import { AutocompleteAction, KEEP_OPEN } from 'prosemirror-autocomplete';